-United States trademark laws may require the generic drugs to differ from the brand-name counterparts in their shapes, colors and packaging.
+United States trademark laws may require the generic drugs to differ from their brand-name counterparts in their shapes, colors and packaging.
 Generic drugs may have different inactive ingredients from the brand-name version, but the active ingredients need to be the same.

-A White House 2019 report looking at increases in drug pricing across-the-board suggested that lower-priced generic drugs may even have improved quality with fewer side effects, upgrading the original drug’s performance at a cheaper price.
+A White House 2019 report looking at increases in drug pricing across the board suggested that lower-priced generic drugs may even have improved quality with fewer side effects, upgrading the original drug’s performance at a cheaper price.